revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-Microsoft Azure is a set of cloud services that help your organization to meet your business requirements.
-You can build, manage, and deploy different applications with the help of different frameworks and tools using Azure.
+Microsoft Azure is a set of cloud services that help your organization to meet your business requirements.You can build, manage, and deploy different applications with the help of different frameworks and tools using Azure.

 </blockquote>